-Inside Hilarie Burton and Jeffrey Dean Morgan's Private Marriage
+Inside Hilarie Burton and Jeffrey Dean Morgan's Incredibly Private Marriage - E!
+Online

 Not a strategy most can employ, allowed the actor, but it's served him well.
 "I'm sweet all the time.
 And my kid thinks I'm cool, so that works," he said.
 "I think that's the key.
 The key to success with home life is to be a crazy person on TV."

+A little tequila doesn't hurt either.
 That's what was on hand when his Supernatural costar Jensen Ackles set him up on a blind date back in 2009.

 "I happened to be single and Jensen said, 'I've got a girl you should meet,'" Morgan recalled in a 2015 interview with Huffington Post Live.
 The mystery woman was, of course, Burton, who worked with Ackles' wife Danneel Ackles on One Tree Hill.
 "So I went to a bar and I met Hilarie at a bar with Jensen and Danneel, and the rest is history…We ended up back at my house drinking shots of tequila."

-Perhaps it was liquid courage, or lowered inhibitions, but either way Morgan got Burton to cancel a planned trip to France to join him on the set of his 2011 horror The Resident.
+Perhaps it was liquid courage, or lowered inhibitions, but either way Morgan got Burton to cancel a planned trip to France so that she could join him on the set of his 2011 horror The Resident.
 "I talked her into, instead of going to Paris, to come and see me in New Mexico, he recalled.
 "And I ruined her life and now she's stuck with me."

 Well, not stuck, per se, but certainly committed.
 Because by the time they let fans in on the fact that they were a duo, they had already become a trio.
 True to form, initial details on their son were scarce, with Burton electing not to share his name or his March 2010 birth date because as she told the Associated Press "I want to protect them like a mama wolf should."

-But slowly the pair began opening up about the somewhat Rockwellian life they shared on a working farm in Rhinebeck, New York some two hours outside the city where they tend to cows and alpaca and also co-own a nearby candy store with Paul Rudd.
+But slowly the pair began opening up about the somewhat Rockwellian life they share on a working farm in Rhinebeck, N.Y., some two hours outside the city where they tend to cows and alpaca and deal with the daily happenings at the nearby candy store they share with Paul Rudd.
+(During the early days of the COVID-19 pandemic, Burton also found time to spend hours sewing masks for people in need.)

-"I'm normally in Carhartt flannel and covered in paint and sawdust and muck boots," Burton confessed to Entertainment Weekly about having to gussy herself up for a role on crime drama Forever.
-As for parenting, it had its drawbacks, like the phase in which Gus embraced no as his go-to word for "everything," as Burton put it: "'What's your favorite color?'
+"I'm normally in Carhartt flannel and covered in paint and sawdust and muck boots," Burton confessed to Entertainment Weekly in 2014 about having to gussy herself up for a role on crime drama Forever.

+As for parenting, it had its drawbacks, like the phase in which Gus embraced "no" as his go-to word for "everything," as Burton put it: "'What's your favorite color?'
 'No.'" But they were living for each little milestone.
 "Everything is a first," Morgan gushed to E!
 News at the 2011 Breaking Dawn: Part 1 premiere.
 "It's been spectacular."

 So pretty much everything was perfect, with one notable exception.